 If you, as an employer, have failed to deduct tax payments from the employment income or remit them according to the government under the previously described processes, the following penalties and interests will be applied.

-• A penalty equal to 20% of the due tax, if there is a failure to pay or remit, all or part of tax within 14 days of the due date
+- A penalty equal to 10% of the due tax, if there is a failure to pay or remit, all or part of the tax within 14 days of the due date.

-• An interest equal to 1.5% per month or part month on the amount of tax, if the tax is not paid by due date
+- An interest equal to 1.5% per month or part month on the amount of tax, if the tax is not paid by the due date.

 Next steps